Teplitsa/Leyka/README.txt

 == Changelog ==

 = 2.0 =
 * New: New major release.
-Leyka was refacored and data structures were changed.
+Code refactored and data structures changed.
 * New: Removed dependency from EasyDigitalDownload.
 * New: Payment gateways are now embedded in Leyka.
 * New: New design of donation widget.